By Zach Collier

 In a study conducted by Reach Provo in 2018, the magazine found (unsurprisingly) that one of the primary concerns among musicians in Provo was how to make money.
 This is a plight common to musicians all around the world.
 The starving artist stereotype exists for a reason.
 Apart from having a naturally transient population due to the existence of two major universities in Utah County, the starving artist stereotype may be the reason most Provo artists give up on their dreams, and most bands don’t have the longevity we wish they did.
 They’re scared of failure, don’t have a clear path forward, and feel like they need to grow up and be that orthodontist their mom always wanted them to be.

 If we want to make Provo the Nashville of the Mountain West, we need bands with longevity.
 But longevity is hard to have when you can’t pay the bills.
 So the question remains: how do you make it as a musician?
-This is Part 1 of our Making It In Music series.

 First, decide what “making it” means to you.